- This event has passed.

 Land, Justice and Community in Great Britain

-This event is part of the 2026 Global Community Land Trust (CLT) Virtual Summit, a six-week series of online events from May 5 – June 10.
+This event was part of the 2026 Global Community Land Trust (CLT) Virtual Summit.
 Explore the full program and register for more events here.

-On May 21, South of Scotland Community Housing and the Community Land Trust Network of England and Wales will co-host a session exploring the role of community land movements in addressing inequality and advancing community-led development across Great Britain.
+South of Scotland Community Housing and the Community Land Trust Network of England and Wales co-hosted a session exploring the role of community land movements in addressing inequality and advancing community-led development across Great Britain.

-Drawing on experiences from Scotland, England, and Wales, speakers will provide an overview of the movement’s history, diversity, and current challenges, alongside grassroots perspectives from practitioners working in different contexts.
-The discussion will highlight how community ownership is being used to address housing need, support local economies, and strengthen long-term community resilience.
+Drawing on experiences from Scotland, England, and Wales, speakers provided an overview of the movement’s history, diversity, and current challenges, alongside grassroots perspectives from practitioners working in different contexts.
+The discussion highlighted how community ownership is being used to address housing need, support local economies, and strengthen long-term community resilience.

 Speakers